What is the KidsRights Index?

 Is the data used up to date?

 The KidsRights Index contains the most up to date data available.
-In the KidsRights Index 17 countries are included for which the data in domain 5 is older than ten years.
-The analysis is based on Concluding Observations from 2009 and before.
-This was done because more recent data is not available, as these countries have not presented them before the UN Committee on the Rights of the Child after 2009.
+In the KidsRights Index 2023, 44 countries are included for which the data in Domain 5 is older than ten years.
+The analysis for these countries is based on Concluding Observations from 2012 and before.
+This was done because more recent data is not available, as these countries have not reported on their CRC performance to the UN Committee on the Rights of the Child after 2012.
 The ranking of these countries may therefore not reflect the current children’s rights situation.

 Even though the information is dated, these countries are still included in the KidsRights Index, as the Index remains the only source of information on the CRC that allows for international comparison.
-It also underlines the need for countries to be reviewed by the Committee on the Rights of the Child on a regular basis (every five years).
+It also underlines the need for countries to submit their country reports and be reviewed by the Committee on the Rights of the Child on a regular basis (every five years).

 How many countries are part of the KidsRights Index and why?

-The KidsRights Index comprises a ranking of all states that are parties to the United Nations (UN) Convention on the Rights of the Child (CRC) and for which sufficient data is available.
-This is a total number of 182 countries in 2019.
-At present the Convention on the Rights of the Child (1989) is ratified by all of the world’s nations but one: the United States of America.
-For some countries there is not enough data to be assessed in the Index.
+The KidsRights Index provides a ranking of all states that are parties to the United Nations (UN) Convention on the Rights of the Child (CRC) and for which sufficient data is available.
+As of 2023, this is a total number of 193 countries.
+At present the Convention on the Rights of the Child (1989) is ratified by all of the world’s states except one: the United States of America.
+For three countries there is still not enough data to be assessed in the Index (Niue, the Holy See, and Liechtenstein).

 Why is the US not ranked in the KidsRights Index?